Skip to content

 Security considerations

-This is extremely dangerous as it allows any device on your network (LAN or VPN) to perform privileged actions.
-This is equivalent to granting full access to your Mac, including all of your personal files and apps.
+This is extremely dangerous as it allows any device on your network (LAN or VPN) to take full control of your Mac, including all personal data and apps.

 For security, please use SSH or TLS with client authentication.